-NPR's business news starts with a new labor secretary.
+NPR's business news starts with two new cabinet appointments.

 (SOUNDBITE OF MUSIC)